mattwaite/sportsdatabook/_book/06-transforming.md

 Sometimes long data needs to be wide, and sometimes wide data needs to be long.
 I'll explain.

-You are soon going to discover that long before you can visualize data, you need to have it in a form that the visualization library can deal with.
-One of the ways that isn't immediately obvious is how your data is cast.
-Most of the data you will encounter will be wide -- each row will represent a single entity with multiple measures for that entity.
+You are soon going to discover that long before you can visualize data, **you need to have it in a form that the visualization library can deal with**.
+One of the ways that isn't immediately obvious is **how your data is cast**.
+Most of the data you will encounter will be **wide -- each row will represent a single entity with multiple measures for that entity**.
 So think of states.
-Your row of your dataset could have population, average life expectancy and other demographic data.
+Your row of your dataset could have the state name, population, average life expectancy and other demographic data.

 But what if your visualization library needs one row for each measure?
+So state, data type and the data.
+Nebraska, Population, 1,929,000.
+That's one row.
+Then the next row is Nebraska, Average Life Expectancy, 76.
+That's the next row.
 That's where recasting your data comes in.
-We can use a library called `tidyr` to `gather` or `spread` the data, depending on what we need.

-We'll use a [dataset of college basketball games](https://unl.box.com/s/a8m91bro10t89watsyo13yjegb1fy009).
+We can use a library called `tidyr` to `pivot_longer` or `pivot_wider` the data, depending on what we need.
+We'll use a [dataset of college football attendance](https://unl.box.com/s/hvxmnxhr41x4ikgt3vk38aczcbrf97pn) to demonstrate.
 First we need some libraries.

 ```r